 What is required on site for the printing process?

 The robot requires both a power source and concrete supply to be able to build.
-The site will need to be prepped with an electrical source to plug the printer into.
-Lighting will need to be set up for workers to see the site after dark.
+The robot can be connected to an electrical source or use the generator that is on the robot for power.
+The robot is able to run approximately 48 hours continuously using the generator before needing to be refuelled with diesel fuel.
+Should you wish to print in the evening, lighting will need to be set up for workers to see the site after dark.
 Cazza’s 3D printers don’t need to take a break and can continuously print both day and night until a project is finished.
-Lastly, a concrete mixer is required to connect the robot to the concrete supply.
+Lastly, a concrete mixer and pump are required to connect the robot to the concrete supply.

 How long will it take for the robot to be set up once it arrives on site?

 It takes approximately 30 minutes for the robot to be set up to build once it arrives on site.
 The Cazza X1 is fully mobile and remotely operated, making it easy to move the machine from the transport truck, across the construction site to where the structure will be printed.